 About Oriel

-Oriel is the joint partnership between Moorfields Eye Hospital NHS Foundation Trust, the UCL Institute of Ophthalmology (IoO) and Moorfields Eye Charity that will move services from Islington to a new, integrated centre on part of the St Pancras Hospital site in Camden.
+Oriel is the joint partnership between Moorfields Eye Hospital NHS Foundation Trust, the UCL Institute of Ophthalmology (IoO) and Moorfields Eye Charity that will move services from Islington to a new, integrated centre in St Pancras, Camden.

 This is our opportunity to create a world-leading centre for advancing eye health that is keeping with the excellence of our talented workforce.
 Harnessing the expertise of the partners under one roof will enable us to deliver the highest-quality care, research and education.